vortex314/zenoh-projects/zenoh-stm32/readme.md

 # Adapting Zenoh Pico for a new platform
+- Minimal changes needed in zenoh-pico to support an extra platform
+- keep platform specific include file , system.cpp and network.cpp out of the zenoh-pico source tree
+- Clone the zenoh-pico git locally and apply the below mentioned changes
+- Point platformio to the right platform-framework library for zenoh
+- Include the platform specific include into the build

 ## Adapt zenoh-pico/system/common/platform.h
-- force include of an external
+- force include of an external platform specific file
 ```
 #else
 #include "generic.h"